Acellera/htmd/README.md

 # HTMD: Programming Environment for Molecular Discovery

-[HTMD](https://www.htmd.org) (acronym for High-Throughput Molecular Dynamics) is a programmable, extensible platform written in Python.
-It provides a complete workspace for simulation-based discovery through molecular simulations while aiming to solve the data generation and analysis problem as well as increase reproducibility.
+[HTMD](https://www.htmd.org) (an acronym for High-Throughput Molecular Dynamics) is a programmable, extensible platform written in Python.
+It provides a complete workspace for simulation-based discovery through molecular simulations while aiming to solve the data generation and analysis problem and increase reproducibility.

 ## Licensing

-HTMD Community Edition is free to use for not-for-profit work.
-Contact Acellera [www.acellera.com/contact](https://www.acellera.com/contact/) for information on the full version HTMD Pro or if you need a different license.
+HTMD Community Edition is free to use for not-for-profit work(see HTMD_LICENCE.txt).
+Contact Acellera [www.acellera.com/contact](https://www.acellera.com/contact/) for information on the full version of HTMD Pro or if you need a different license.

 ## Download HTMD